rwcitek/A_Gental_Introduction_to_BNF/slides/250_regular.md

 - A single symbol from Sigma
 - A concatenation of any of the above
 - A union of any the above
-- A repitition of 0 or more of any the above
+- A repetition  of 0 or more of any the above

 In regular expressions, certain symbols functions as operators for the above operations.